SteveDok22/Hype-coffee/README.md

 Replace the coordinates with your actual address.

 ### Hamburger Menu Customization
-To change hamburger menu colors or animation, modify these CSS variables:
+To change hamburger menu colors or animation:

 ```css
 .hamburger-line {